saypop/courier-kata/README.md

     - batch_cost: takes a batch and returns the total cost of shipping a batch; and
     - This will also need to contain the size limits and associated cost.

-_At this point I envisage an interface that gives the user the option to: add new parcels to a batch or return the cost output of the batch.
+_At this point I envisaged an interface that gives the user the option to: add new parcels to a batch or return the cost output of the batch.
 Which gives rise to four more classes._
 4. A Menu class: instances of which contain the instructions for each stage of the user journey and methods that return those steps;
 5. A Receiver class: instances of which receive and share input from the user;
 6. A Compiler class: instances of which generate the objects that need to be printed as outputs; and